All Episodes

 It marked the most significant plunge to date by the Roman Catholic Church into one of the hottest contemporary topics.

-All right, my question then, if that's true, can it stop volcanoes?
+All right, my question then: if that's true, can it stop volcanoes?

 Will religion stop volcanoes?

-Here's uh Laura in Erie, Pennsylvania.
+Here's Laura in Erie, Pennsylvania.

 Laura, great to have you on the EIB network.

-Oh, mega optimistic dittoes to you, Rush.
+Omega optimistic dittos to you, Rush.

 Thank you.

-Thank You for all your wonderful work and especially supporting our troops all over the world, especially in Iraq.
+Thank you for all your wonderful work and especially supporting our troops all over the world, especially in Iraq.

 Thank you so much.

-And he called on um uh people in the church on the Reverend Martin Luther King holiday, he called on blacks to to uh have fathers in the lives of their children.
+And he called on people in the church on the Reverend Martin Luther King holiday.

-And if you look at all of the social ills, marriage, if if they brought that back into their community, things like poverty, things like STDs, uh crime from children growing up without fathers, all of that might be greatly reduced.
+And if you look at all of the social ills, marriage, if they brought that back into their community, things like poverty, things like STDs, crime from children growing up without fathers, all of that might be greatly reduced.

-So I think we need to have a little bit of hope for Mr. Obama to, you know, be come around to the conservative values which you espouse, and I think he might get it one day.
+So I think we need to have a little bit of hope for Mr. Obama to come around to the conservative values which you espouse.

 Okay.

-Uh let me uh say something here.
+Let me say something here.

 Right.